![]() |

 European Works Councils in Practice This report focuses on the internal workings of European works councils in five EU member states: France, Germany, Italy, Sweden and the UK.
 It compares and contrasts the widely divergent practices resulting from different company practices, cultural backgrounds and industrial relations policies.
 It looks at the relationship between management and employee representatives, and also between players both inside and outside the company. → Download this report |

 Worker Representation Systems in the European Union and the Accession Countries The 2005 reprint of this guide consists of two chapters: the pedagogical section includes presentations and activity sheets in comprehensive form for use in seminars and training courses, the information section provides a summary of each of the 25 EU countries as well as of the joining countries Bulgaria, Romania, Croatia, Turkey and North Cyprus.
-The guide is available in four languages (English, French, German and Italian) free of charge as folder with an interactive CD-ROM. → More information and order address → Download this guide |
+The guide is available in four languages (English, French, German and Italian) free of charge as folder with an interactive CD-ROM. → Download this guide |

 The European Company Prospects for Worker Board-level Participation in the Enlarged EU The European Trade Union Institute in Brussels presented this booklet on different aspects of the European Company (SE) in February 2006.
 It provides information such as worker involvement and the national transposition processes.
 Moreover, information is given on the development and the different national systems of worker participation on supervisory or administrative boards throughout the European Union. → More informationen and order address → Download this booklet |